foxriver76/ioBroker.xbox/README.md

 ## Steps

 * Fulfill the requirements
-* Install the adapter and control your Xbox
+* Install the adapter and control your Xbox One or Xbox One X

 ## Requirements